Kennesaw, Georgia: Wireless Internet in city parks

 In 2008, the city of Kennesaw awarded a bid to Digitel Wireless for the implementation of city wireless Internet.
 In March 2008, the city of Kennesaw announced the grand opening of four new wireless areas: Swift-Cantrell Park and Adams Park, and the train depot area across from the Southern Museum of Civil War and Locomotive History.
 The city has also provided Wi-Fi in the Ben Robertson Community Center.

 Crime statistics

 In 2001, violent crime rates were about 60% below national and state rates.
-Property crime rates were from 46–56% below national and state rates.
+Property crime rates were from 46 to 56% below national and state rates.
 From 1999 to 2011, Kennesaw crime statistics reported that both property and violent crimes had decreased, though from 2003 to 2008 the trend in both violent and property crime rates slightly increased.
 The increase in crime rate overall is attributed to the population growth rate of 37.41%.
 The population growth rate is much higher than the state average rate of 18.34% and is much higher than the national average rate of 9.71%.